pglombardo/PasswordPusher/README.md

 Give your users the tools to be secure by default.

-Password Pusher is an open source application to communicate passwords over the web.
-Links to passwords expire after a certain number of views and/or time has passed.
+Password Pusher is an open source application to communicate sensitive information over the web.
+Secret links expire after a certain number of views and/or time has passed.

 Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own private instance with just a few steps.